difelicemichael/lamport-haskell/README.md

 - Clone the repository;
 - Run `stack build` inside of the root directory.

-The package exposes a couple of functions which may be useful for demonstrating Lamport signatures.

 ## Signature Creation / Message Validation
 ```
 λ> -- generate a key pair